-Perhaps the best way to describe guitar legend Eric Clapton in July of 1974, as he prepared to unveil his watershed solo LP, 461 Ocean Boulevard, was as a "wanted man."
+Perhaps the best way to describe guitar legend Eric Clapton in July 1974, as he prepared to unveil his watershed solo LP, 461 Ocean Boulevard, was as a "wanted man."

-But rather than reemerging as the famed blues purist, or even the psychedelic warrior of old, Clapton's new work trafficked in mellow.
-Indeed, beyond the urgently paced opening cut, a re-working of the traditional "Motherless Children," the ensuing laid-back fare ranged from the hymn-like "Give Me Strength" to the easy-grooving "Willie and the Hand Jive" to a slippery slide across Elmore James' "I Can't Hold Out" and an acoustic "Please Be with Me" before moving out with the renewed vigor of "Mainline Florida."
+461 Ocean Boulevard was bookended by an urgently paced re-working of the traditional "Motherless Children" and the renewed vigor of "Mainline Florida."
+In between, however, the ensuing laid-back fare ranged from the hymn-like "Give Me Strength" to the easy-grooving "Willie and the Hand Jive" to a slippery slide across Elmore James' "I Can't Hold Out" and an acoustic "Please Be with Me."

 Listen to Eric Clapton's 'I Shot the Sheriff'